 Spinach is a prevalent leafy green that brings with it tons of nutrients and a mild flavor when juiced.
-Not only is spinach reasonably inexpensive, but it’s also available all year round, making it a great staple if you’re planning on getting into juicing long term.
-Spinach is rich in vitamins A and C and is also an excellent source for a variety of antioxidants and nitrates, which are great for heart health.
+Not only is spinach reasonably inexpensive, but it’s also available all year round, making it a great staple if you’re planning on getting into juicing long-term.
+Spinach is rich in vitamins A and C and is also an excellent source of a variety of antioxidants and nitrates, which are great for heart health.

 Best Fruits To Juice